Michigan House of Representatives: Speaker of the House

-The 75th and current Speaker of the House of Representatives is the presiding officer of the House and the leader of the majority party.
-The current Speaker is Jason Wentworth, a third-term Republican from Clare.
+The 77th and current Speaker of the House of Representatives is the presiding officer of the House and the leader of the majority party.
+The current Speaker is Matt Hall, a Republican from Battle Creek.

 The Speaker calls the House to order at the hour to which the House last adjourned, preserves order and decorum in the chamber, recognizes Members to speak, and puts all questions.
 The Speaker is the chief administrator of the House and is technically the employer of all legislative staff.
 There is also a Speaker pro tempore and two associate Speakers pro tempore who preside in the absence of the Speaker.
 The full duties of the Speaker are described in Chapter II of the Rules of the House.

 Clerk of the House

 The Clerk of the House of Representatives is elected by Members of the House at the beginning of each two-year term.
-The 33rd and current clerk is Gary L. Randall.
-Randall also served as clerk from 1999 to 2006.
-The assistant clerk is Richard J. Brown, who served as clerk from 2007 to 2010.
-Both Randall and Brown are former Members of the House.
+The 35th and current clerk is Scott Starr.
+Starr served as assistant clerk from 2023 to 2024.
+The assistant clerk is Richard J. Brown, who served as clerk from 2007 to 2010 and 2023 to 2024.

 Under the rules of the House, the clerk is the parliamentarian of the House, presides in the absence of the Speaker or any Speaker pro tempore, takes roll at the beginning of each session day and announces whether or not a quorum is present, prepares the official calendar and journal of the House, is responsible for the care and preservation of all bills introduced in the House, and for bills sent from the Senate until they are returned to the Senate.

 Sergeant at Arms

 The sergeant at arms of the House of Representatives is the chief police officer of the House, appointed by the Speaker.
-The current chief sergeant at arms is David D. Dickson Jr.
+The current chief sergeant at arms is Jon Priebe.